-Drawing on our weather heritage, histories, memories and vivid, vicarious or actual experiences and stories of past weather and weather events in place at a range of spatial scales may help in this respect.83 Framing climate in terms of stories about local events and geography, local places and the history of weather in those places help to make complex challenges and manifestations of climate change more salient and tangible,84 could result in greater emotional and cognitive engagement with climate change,85 and is thought to be central to the development of comprehensible and appropriate climate change risk communication strategies.86 By extension then, and to close, I want to emphasise the importance and value of working with the kinds of stories from the historical archives, our weather heritage, which can help us in terms of translating stories about weather in place into climate futures.
+Drawing on our weather heritage, histories, memories, and vivid, vicarious, or actual experiences and stories of past weather and weather events in place at a range of spatial scales may help in this respect.83 Framing climate in terms of stories about local events and geography, local places, and the history of weather in those places helps make complex challenges and manifestations of climate change more salient and tangible,84 could result in greater emotional and cognitive engagement with climate change,85 and is thought to be central to the development of comprehensible and appropriate climate change risk communication strategies.86 By extension, then, and to close, I want to emphasize the importance and value of working with the kinds of stories from the historical archives, our weather heritage, that can help us in terms of translating stories about weather in place into climate futures.

 Acknowledgments

-I would like to thank the co-editors of Historical Geography and the Historical Geography Specialty Group of the AAG, particularly Briony McDonagh, Kirsten Greer, Arn Keeling and Michael Wise for their encouragement and support.
-This paper is one outcome of the project ‘Spaces of Experience and Horizons of Expectation: The Implications of Extreme Weather in the UK, Past, Present and Future’, funded by the Arts and Humanities Research Council (AHRC) through grant number AH/K005782/1.
+I would like to thank the coeditors of Historical Geography and the Historical Geography Specialty Group of the AAG, particularly Briony McDonagh, Kirsten Greer, Arn Keeling, and Michael Wise, for their encouragement and support.
+This paper is one outcome of the project “Spaces of Experience and Horizons of Expectation: The Implications of Extreme Weather in the UK, Past, Present and Future,” funded by the Arts and Humanities Research Council (AHRC) through grant number AH/K005782/1.
+I would particularly like to thank Dr Lucy Veale for all her help and support with the above project.

 Notes

-1. Igor Knez, “Attachment and identity as related to a place and its perceived climate.”
-Journal of Environmental Psychology 25, no. 2 (2005): 207–218.
+1. Igor Knez, “Attachment and Identity as Related to a Place and Its Perceived Climate,” Journal of Environmental Psychology 25, no. 2 (2005): 207–18.

-2. Mike Hulme, “Geographical work at the boundaries of climate change” Transactions of the Institute of British Geographers, 33 (2008): 5–11; Mike Hulme, Why We Disagree About Climate Change (Cambridge: Cambridge University Press, 2009); Karl Offen, “Historical Geography III: climate matters” Progress in Human Geography 38 (2014): 476–489.
+2. Mike Hulme, “Geographical Work at the Boundaries of Climate Change,” Transactions of the Institute of British Geographers 33 (2008): 5–11; Mike Hulme, Why We Disagree about Climate Change (Cambridge: Cambridge University Press, 2009); Karl Offen, “Historical Geography III: Climate Matters,” Progress in Human Geography 38 (2014): 476–89.

-3. Stephen Daniels and Georgina H. Endfield, “Narratives of climate change: Introduction” Journal of Historical Geography 35 (2009): 215–222.
+3. Stephen Daniels and Georgina H. Endfield, “Narratives of Climate Change: Introduction,” Journal of Historical Geography 35 (2009): 215–22.

-4. David N. Livingstone, “Reflections on the cultural spaces of climate” Climatic Change 113 (2012): 91–93, 91–2.
-F
+4. David N. Livingstone, “Reflections on the Cultural Spaces of Climate,” Climatic Change 113 (2012): 91–93, quotation on 91–92.

 5. Mike Hulme, Weathered: Cultures of Climate (London: Sage, 2016).

-6. Alexa Spence, Wouter Poortinga, Catherine Butler, and Nicholas Frank Pidgeon, “Perceptions of climate change and willingness to save energy related to flood experience” Nature climate change 1, no. 1 (2011): 46.
+6. Alexa Spence, Wouter Poortinga, Catherine Butler, and Nicholas Frank Pidgeon, “Perceptions of Climate Change and Willingness to Save Energy Related to Flood Experience,” Nature Climate Change 1, no. 1 (2011): 46.

-7. Kevin Goebbert, Hank C. Jenkins-Smith, Kim Klockow, Matthew C. Nowlin, and Carol L. Silva.
-“Weather, climate, and worldviews: The sources and consequences of public perceptions of changes in local weather patterns” Weather, Climate, and Society 4, no. 2 (2012): 132–144, 132.
+7. Kevin Goebbert, Hank C. Jenkins-Smith, Kim Klockow, Matthew C. Nowlin, and Carol L. Silva, “Weather, Climate, and Worldviews: The Sources and Consequences of Public Perceptions of Changes in Local Weather Patterns,” Weather, Climate, and Society 4, no. 2 (2012): 132–44, quotation on 132.

-8. Eliza De Vet, “Exploring weather-related experiences and practices: examining methodological approaches”, Area 45 (2003) 198–206, 198.
+8. Eliza De Vet, “Exploring Weather-related Experiences and Practices: Examining Methodological Approaches,” Area 45 (2003): 198–206, quotation on 198.

-9. Hulme “Geographical work at the boundaries”.
+9. Hulme, “Geographical Work.”

-10. Toby Pillatt, “Experiencing climate: finding weather in eighteenth century Cumbria” Journal of Archaeological Method and Theory 19 (2012): 564–581.
+10. Toby Pillatt, “Experiencing Climate: Finding Weather in Eighteenth Century Cumbria,” Journal of Archaeological Method and Theory 19 (2012): 564–81.

-11. Igor Knez, “Autobiographical memories for places”; Igor Knez “Attachment and identity as related to a place and its perceived climate” Journal of Environmental Psychology 25, no. 2 (2005): 207–218.
+11. Knez, “Autobiographical Memories for Places”; Igor Knez, “Attachment and Identity as Related to a Place and Its Perceived Climate,” Journal of Environmental Psychology 25, no. 2 (2005): 207–18, quotation on 209

-12. Hulme, Why We Disagree About Climate Change.
+12. Hulme, Why We Disagree.